wilfredbtan/ImageScrollView/README.md

 #### Compatible

-- iOS 8 and later.
+- iOS 9 and later.
-- Swift 4.2 and later (for earlier Swift version, please use earlier ImageScrollView version.
-You can see the supported Swift version in the file `.swift-version`).
+- Swift 5.0 and later (for earlier Swift version, please use earlier ImageScrollView version).

 ### Usage